Suwayomi/Suwayomi-Server/README.md

 How to do it is described in `webUI/react/README.md` but for short, first cd into `webUI/react` then run `yarn` to install the node modules(do this only once) then `yarn start` to start the client if a new browser window doesn't start automatically, then open `http://127.0.0.1:3000` in a modern browser.
-This is a `creat-react-app` project/ and supports HMR and other goodies it provides.
+This is a `create-react-app` project and supports HMR and all the other goodies you'll need.

 ## Is this application usable?
 Should I test it?
 Checkout [the state of project](https://github.com/AriaMoradi/Tachidesk/issues/2) to see what's implemented.